2025–26 European Aquatics Women's Conference Cup

 The 2025–26 European Aquatics Women's Conference Cup is the 1st edition of European Aquatics's new tertiary club competition (replacing the Challenger Cup) for women's water polo clubs.
 The season begins on 14 November 2025 and ended on 29 March 2026 with the Final Eight.

 The winners of the European Aquatics Conference Cup automatically qualify for next season's Euro Cup, (if they choose to enter).

+Smile Cosenza Pallanuoto their first title after beating CN Sant Feliu 14–13 in the final in Athens.

 Rankings

 The results were based on the results of the past four seasons.